 "Say something funny" says Katherine Hepburn, playing Violet Venable, one of the most coolly dangerous of all Tennessee Williams' predatory mothers.
 "Make me stop wanting to cry."

-She's talking with a young psychiatric surgeon, Dr. Cukrowicz (Montgomery Clift) mourning the death of her (gay aesthete poet) son Sebastian in SUDDENLY LAST SUMMER (1958), drinking her daiquiri to undo the skeeve of her poor relations (Mercedes McCambridge) and her son George (Gary Raymond)
+She's talking with a young psychiatric surgeon, Dr. Cukrowicz (Montgomery Clift) mourning the death of her (gay aesthete poet) son Sebastian in SUDDENLY LAST SUMMER (1958).
+Drinking her dailly daiquiri to undo the cringe of seeing her poor relations (Mercedes McCambridge and Gary Raymond)

-their voices honking with scavenger shrillness, picking through her late aesthete son's clothes like late-to-the-party no-neck seagulls, nosing through the empty turtle shells after the birds have already had their fill and flown (God took the soul, the beggar boys took the flesh, the poor relations' one cool family member, voluptuous Catherine Holly (Liz Taylor) is on deck to get a lobotomy; the best her dimwitted brother George can hope for are some clothes and maybe cuff links.
-Though we never see a photo or painting of him (how can we picture anyone but Hurd Hatfield from The Picture of Dorian Gray (1945) or Helmut Berger circa 1969's The Damned?) his spirit, his memory, hangs over the film like the angel of sexy death (that poses behind Katherine in that memorable final shot of Dr. Cukrowicz's first visit to Sebastian's weird prehistoric garden)
+Though we never see a photo or painting of him (how can we picture anyone but Hurd Hatfield from The Picture of Dorian Gray (1945) or Helmut Berger circa 1969's The Damned?), Sebastian's spirit, his memory, hangs over the film like the angel of sexy death (that poses behind Katherine in that memorable final shot of Dr. Cukrowicz's first visit to Sebastian's weird prehistoric garden).
+Violet wants his poetry preserved but his homosexual promiscuity excised from the mind of its main witness, Katherine.
+Hence, she's locked up in a convent until the doctor can lobotomize the 'truth' out of her.

-For you see, after she delivers her unforgettable Encantada tale (wherein we learn Sebastian saw the face of God in a beach full of baby turtle-devouring birds --an all too real annual event that traumatized many of us who first saw it as kids on Mutual of Omaha's Wild Kingdom back in the 70s), Violet Venable, Sebastian's mom and the caretaker of his poems, his life story--for his life was his poems and his poems were his life--really needs a drink, or a nap.
+For you see, Violet knows the kind of existential horror her son was into.
+The highlight of the film is Hepburn's monologue detailing her unforgettable summer with Sebastian the previous year, at Encantada island in the Galapagos, wherein we learn Sebastian saw the face of God in a beach full of baby turtle-devouring birds --an all too real annual event that traumatized many of us who first saw it as kids on Mutual of Omaha's Wild Kingdom back in the 70s and--like me--never forgot, trembling in the sudden unveiling of some evil undercurrent, some sadistic devouring other, aspect of existence.At least Violet Venable, Sebastian's mom and the caretaker of his poems, his life story--for his life was his poems and his poems were his life, doctor--is hip to that cosmic Lovecraftian truth, as evinced by the prehistoric garden they walk through, replete with an Angel of Death statue. - One of my favorite scenes in all movies.

-Of course, PSYCHO was still two years away --there wasn't a template for recognizing when a mom's apron strings are choking her child in his 22 year-old cradle, at least one wasn't allowed to be visible in film (though the Southern Gothic texts of the 50s were rife with such relationships).
-With Sebastian gone, her need to dominate and invade moves over to make her determined to drill a hole in her screaming hysterical niece, to keep her son's secret, the shame she can't live with, quiet.
+Of course, PSYCHO was still two years away --there wasn't a template for recognizing when a mom's apron strings are choking her child in his 22 year-old cradle--at least one wasn't allowed to be visible in film unless based on esteemed literature (the big loophole to censorship was the bourgeois reverence for classic novels).
+With Sebastian gone, her need to dominate and invade moves over to Katherine, her screaming hysterical niece, she must be drilled dumb, so the fantasy poet can remain intact.

-But sooner or later we run out of salve for our cigarette-burnt hand and we've no choice left but to twist and hyperventilate in our bed (or on the street or park bench) for hours on end, as if our every minute of consciousness stretches out like a long strip of beach slowly being rent to shreds, every last twisting living reptile cell devoured and clawed; our whole being just a sacrifice to some pagan bloodthirsty god.
+But sooner or later we run out of salve for our cigarette-burnt hand and we've no choice left but to twist and hyperventilate in our bed (or on the street or park bench) for hours on end.
+Every minute of consciousness stretches out like a long strip of beach slowly being rent to shreds, every last twisting living reptile cell devoured and clawed; our whole being just a sacrifice to some pagan bloodthirsty god.

-And even then, there's one thing worse, being locked in with the no-neck monsters, in 'the Drum' and its insane gibberers, or the smug naysaying nuns who refuse to let their patients so much as scream in despair or finish one cigarette.
-They're all of a piece with the banalities and shrill over-acting of as Katherine's mom and her dumb-as-shit goober of a brother, George.
+And even then, there's one thing worse even than isolation: being locked in with the no-neck monsters, trapped in 'the Drum' and its insane gibberers, or the smug naysaying nuns who refuse to let their patients so much as scream in despair or finish one cigarette.
+They're all of a piece with the banalities and shrill over-acting of Katherine's white trash mom and her dumb-as-shit cufflink-scavenging goober of a brother, George.
 How Sebastian ever put up with any of them long enough to pull Katherine from their grubby mitts into his rarefied realm is anyone's guess.
-"Aren't they awful?" says Violet after they finally leave Sebastian's studio (where we see a male black nude and are left to draw our own conclusions).
+"Aren't they awful?!"
+Violet comments to Cukrowicz after they finally leave Sebastian's studio (where we see a male black nude and are left to draw our own conclusions).

 The terrible fate of Sebastian mirrors several mythic archetypal sacrificial moments from classic Greek literature (namely Euripides' Bacchae) involving crows, youths, blood sacrifice, implied homosexuality, and ritualistic initiation and of course, maenad rending - the 'ultimate' sensation (as Frank notes right before the Cenobites spring the hooks).
 Violet tries to make the "real" event in Williams' story seem a dead myth, a torture-porn fiction invented by a hysterical nymphomaniac suffering from "dementia precox" (which Dr. Cukrowicz assures her is a meaningless phrase) rather than a living truth.
 Just because it hides so damned archaically deep in the collective subconscious--doesn't mean it didn't happen.
 In a way it's the blueprint for paranoid conspiracy theories to come - are the dark secrets of aliens and secret societies so horrible we can't admit they're real, so make up paranoia--a meaningless phrase by which we deny dark truths?
 Why are alien abductions almost exactly like sleep paralysis?
 Which one is the illusion, or are both real, or some deeper truth than either/or?)